aowens-21/react-scheme/README.md

 # react-scheme
-An in browser Scheme interpreter written in React
+An in browser interpreter for a Scheme-like language written in React